jmejia/sleeper_ff/README.md

 ## Code of Conduct

-Everyone interacting in the SleeperFf project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sleeper_ff/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the SleeperFF project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jmejia/sleeper_ff/blob/main/CODE_OF_CONDUCT.md).